King Charles stamps go on sale as prices increase - latest

 Monarch is set to be crowned along with Queen Consort Camilla on 6 May

+The stamps are unlikely to be seen in regular use for some time since the stock featuring the late Queen Elizabeth II will be sold first.

+The cost of a first class stamp, featuring King Charles’ head, went up from 95p to £1.10 on Monday (3 April), while the second class stamp rose by seven pence to 75p.

-Prince Harry is believed to have stayed at Frogmore Cottage during his surprise visit to the UK last week.
+Meanwhile, reports emerged this week that Prince Harry stayed at Frogmore Cottage during his surprise visit to the UK last week.

 The Duke of Sussex attended a London court for his ongoing case against Associated Newspapers, publisher of the Daily Mail, along with other high-profile figures including Sir Elton John.

-Harry’s visit coincided with King Charles III and Queen Consort Camilla’s royal visit to Germany, as preparations for their coronation next month get into full swing.
+Harry’s visit coincided with King Charles III and Queen Consort Camilla’s royal tour of Germany, as preparations for their coronation next month get into full swing.

-The Duke’s visit marked the first time he had returned to the UK since the King informed him that he and his family would be asked to vacate Frogmore Cottage, five-bedroom property, which has reportedly now been offered to Prince Andrew.

-The Telegraph reports that Harry is thought to have flown back to his family’s home in California on Thursday 30 March, and is likely to have used the visit to arrange his and Meghan’s belongings ahead of moving out of their London residence.

 Who is attending King Charles’ coronation?